-The Buenos Aires Tetras Hyphessobrycon anisitsi are very hardy, long lived, and prolific breeders.
-They are handsome full-bodied fish that can reach up to about 2 3/4 inches (7 cm) in length with a life span of about 5 - 6 years.
+Buenos Aires Tetras Hyphessobrycon anisitsi are hardy, long-lived, and prolific breeders.
+These handsome, full-bodied fish can reach up to about 2 3/4 inches (7 cm) in length and have a lifespan of about 5 to 6 years.

-They have a pretty silvery color overall, picking up flashy neon highlights.
-But they are immediately distinguished by the bold black 'cross' shaped pattern at the base of the tail fin accented with red above and below.
+This fish has a pretty, silvery color overall, with some flashy neon highlights.
+Its most distinguishing feature is the bold, black 'cross' shaped pattern at the base of the tail fin, accented with red above and below.

 These fish are great for beginners.
-They can adapt to most water conditions within reason and have no special requirements or considerations.
-Being fairly peaceful fish they will do very well in a community tank, but they do have a big appetite.
-They must be kept well fed because if they get hungry they will nip the fins on any of their long-finned tankmates!
-They are best if kept in large groups of five or more individuals.
-Being kept in a good sized school will also cut down on their desire to nip at the other fish.
+They can adapt to most water conditions, within reason, and have no special requirements or considerations.
+A fairly peaceful fish, they will do very well in a community tank, but they do have a big appetite and must be kept well-fed.
+If they get hungry, they will nip the fins on any of their long-finned tankmates!
+They are best kept in large groups of 5 or more individuals.
+Keeping them a good-sized school will also cut down on their desire to nip.

-For many years they were one of the most popular fish in the aquarium hobby.
-The Buenos Aires Tetra however, will eat live plants.
-With so many people today growing plants in their aquariums, they have fallen a bit out of favor.
-If you are keeping an aquarium with artificial plants they make a wonderful addition to a community tank.
+For many years, they were one of the most popular fish in the aquarium hobby.
+The Buenos Aires Tetra, however, will eat live plants.
+With so many people today growing plants in their aquariums, these fish have fallen a bit out of favor.
+If you are keeping an aquarium with artificial plants, they make a wonderful addition to a community tank.

 The Buenos Aires Tetra Hyphessobrycon anisitsi (previously Hemigrammus caudovittatus and Hemigrammus anisitsi) was described by Eigenmann in 1907.
 The species is not listed on the IUCN Red List.
 They are found in South America in the La Plata region, Argentina, Paraguay and southeastern Brazil.

-They are a schooling fish that inhabits a range of biotypes which include streams, rivers, lakes and ponds.
-In nature these tetras feed on worms, crustaceans, insects and plants.
+These schooling fish inhabit a range of biotypes, including streams, rivers, lakes, and ponds.
+In nature, these tetras feed on worms, crustaceans, insects, and plants.